Iceland in November — 5 good reasons to visit

 Come and experience for yourself Iceland in November

 A healing holiday and more

-Though I only spent a few days in Iceland, it’s one place I’ll always be thankful to, and not just for its incredible landscape.
+Though we only spent 3 days in Iceland, it’s one place I’ll always hold dear.

 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I’ve recommended.
 Thank you for your support.

 Welcome to my site!
 I'm Lisa, founder of Following the Rivera.
 I write primarily for a ‘flashpacker’ audience, a demographic (late 20s onward) that enjoys glamping over camping and staying at boutique/luxury boutique hotels.
 Flashpackers also like to indulge in the local food and wine, cultural activities, as well as a spot of wellness on their travels.
 Want to know more?
 Read on....